kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 A proposal exists that advocates for having a transport parameter to change the scope of a token to a list of server names: <https://svs.informatik.uni-hamburg.de/publications/2019/2019-03-22-Sy-preprint-Surfing-the-Web-quicker-than-QUIC-via-a-shared-Address-Validation.pdf>.
-The approach described in this document is different from that is the following
+The approach described in this document is different from that in the following
 aspects:

-* The scope of the token is the server's address tuple.
+* The scope of the token is the union of the server name and the server's address tuple.
-* The token is carried by a new frame, so that a server can send a token identified by the name and another identified by the server's address tuple within each connection.
 * The token is used also for consolidating the congestion controller.
-* Cross-connection prioritization is defined.